 Sterile gauze pads (various sizes) - Covering wounds, absorbing fluids

-Heavy-duty feminine pads (non-menstrual use) - Used as emergency absorbent dressing for bleeding control
+Heavy-duty feminine pads (non-menstrual use) - Used as emergency absorbent dressing for bleeding control Irrigation syringe (10-20 mL) - Wound flushing Antiseptic wipes (benzalkonium or chlorhexidine) - Wound cleaning

 Hydrocolloid bandages - Blister prevention and treatment